 Most job postings have closing dates.
 This date is the deadline for applicants to turn in the job application and other required materials as outlined in the job posting.
 The closing date is a milestone in the hiring process because all events before it builds up to it, and all events that follow are predicated on it passing.

 Many times, the deadline date is the only certain date in the hiring process.
 Other dates are targets and not absolutes.

 How Closing Dates Benefit Employers and Applicants

-Organizations benefit by using the closing date in order to draw a line in the sand for rejecting late applications.
+Organizations benefit by using the closing date to draw a line in the sand for rejecting late applications.
 The date provides justification for discarding any applications that come in after the deadline.
-The day after the closing date, the hiring process kicks into high gear.
+On the day after the closing date, the hiring process kicks into high gear.